data61/python-paillier/docs/installation.rst

 .. note::

-    A Big integer math library is used to increase the speed of python-paillier and to access a Cryptographic random source.
+    A big integer math library is used to increase the speed of python-paillier and to access a cryptographic random source.
     All big integer math has been implemented with `GMP <https://gmplib.org/>`_ - the GNU Multiple Precision arithmetic library.
 This dependency should be installed for